What is the role of a President?

 The President should prepare a report on the club/society’s general organisation and activity for the past year for members and help formulate a strategy to build and grow the society.
 This can be events/activism or anything else you can think of.

-- In conjunction with the club/society treasurer ensures the full handover of any finances and bank accounts to the new office-bearers.
+- ensuring (in conjunction with the club/society treasurer) the full handover of any finances and bank accounts to the new Office Bearers.

-- That the SRC is informed of any changes to the club/society committee such as updating membership lists, details of new office-bearers etc.
+- ensuring that the SRC is informed of any changes to the club/society committee such as updating membership lists, details of new Office Bearers etc.

 We understand that in the current climate clubs will want to organise AGMs and other meetings online.
 You can find more information on useful platforms and how to host online meetings here.